Stress and the American Dream: Two Peas in a Pod?

 The importance of self-care

 The purpose of this article isn’t to attempt to deter anyone from going after traditional life goals.
-Many of these goals — marriage, children, retirement — are present in almost any cultures, and they are normal desires.
-But it is important to recognize that positive events can be extremely stressful, and stress can lead to mental health problems.
+Many of these goals — marriage, children, retirement, etc.– are present in almost any cultures.
+Many of them, I’ve done myself!
+But it is important to recognize that positive events can be extremely stressful, and stress of all stripes can strain our mental health if we aren’t careful.
 It is just as important to take care of ourselves when the going is good as it is when the going is bad.
 When you’re in the midst of a major life event, be sure to treat yourself well.

 Creating a list of things you enjoy doing is a great way to build a resource for yourself.
-Here is my list, though I encourage everyone to make their own.
+Relaxation exercises, meditation, and yoga are among the most effective stressbusters (National Center for Complementary and Integrative Health, n.d.)

-Additionally, youtube is an excellent resource for relaxation and breathing exercises.
+The internet is an excellent resource for such exercises.
 There are guided muscle relaxation and deep breathing guides for all time constraints (this three minute exercise is a favorite of mine).
 These are great ‘front line defenses’ against the physical symptoms of stress.

-Big individual events — marriage, buying a house, having children, starting a business or excelling at work — often get lumped into one ‘super-achievement’ that we call the American Dream.
+Big individual events — marriage, buying a house, having children, starting a business, getting a promotion — often get lumped into one ‘super-achievement’ that we call the American Dream.
 This is a mistake.

-You don’t need to own a house to have a happy marriage, just like you don’t need to have a happy marriage to have a fulfilling career.
+We don’t need to own a house to have a happy partnership, just like we don’t need to have a happy partnership to have a fulfilling career.

-You don’t need to have a fulfilling career to have children, just like you don’t need to have children to have a happy marriage.
+We don’t need to have a fulfilling career to have children, just like we don’t need to have children to have a happy partnership.
 Et cetera.
 These events are only as interconnected as we chose to let them be.

-If having children, for example, is a life goal of yours, then the stress of raising children would be something you’d gladly endure.
+If having children, for example, is a life goal of yours, then the stress of raising children is likely something you’d gladly endure.
 Maybe, though, you’re not enthused about home ownership.
-In that case, take a hard look at whether the stress of taking on a mortgage is worth it.
-There are an abundance of financial tools to help you with your decision.
+In that case, take a hard look at whether such an undertaking is worth it versus the alternatives.

 For that matter, take a close look at all of your spending habits.
 Are they helping or hurting?
-Big spending can seriously erode well-being, while leaving little gains to your well-being.
+Big spending can erode well-being while leaving little gains to your well-being.

 Note: The Holmes-Rahe scale is not without criticism.
 This scale, like most self-report scales, does not allow for the distinguishing between individual differences in response to each scale item.